ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 - `serviceName`: the destination dedicated server reference
 - `ip`: the Additional IP address to move

-To move the IP address, use the following call:
+To move the IP address block, use the following call:

 > [!api]
 >